 The affordable housing must have been managed by a registered community housing provider (CHP), for the provision of discounted rental housing to low to moderate income tenants.

 To support an investor’s additional CGT discount claim, the CHP has to issue an affordable housing certificate in the approved form annually.
-Certificates for the 2021 year are required to be issued by 31 July 2021.
+Certificates are required to be issued by 31 July of each year.

 The 10% discount applies in addition to the 50% discount which applies to capital gains arising from CGT assets of individuals that they hold for a minimum of 12 months.